keironchaudhry/women-in-tech-hackathon/README.md

 ## Remaining bugs

-There are currently no remaining bugs that the developers are aware of.
+There is a margin issue on mobile screens lower than 430px.

+Other than this, there are no other known bugs or issues.

 ## Technologies and libraries used